QualCoder

 Important: Do not close the terminal or command prompt running in the background; otherwise, you will exit QualCoder.
 If you minimize the QualCoder window and get lost, you may click the Python Launch icon.

-To save time, for the in-person workshop, we will skip the installation process for Mac users that did not come to the session with the software pre-installed, and grant them access to a virtual machine with QualCoder pre-installed.
+To save time, for the in-person workshop, we will skip the installation process for Mac users that did not come to the session with the software pre-installed, and grant them access to a virtual machine (VM) with QualCoder.

-- Access DUO Multifactor Authentication, as this will be required to launch the virtual machine.
+- Access to DUO Multifactor Authentication, as this will be required to launch the virtual machine.

 - An email invitation to join the Virtual Machine

-Have these available, and follow Virtual Machine Setup - Mac users instructions.
+Have these easily available, and follow Virtual Machine Setup - Mac users instructions.

-Once you follow those instructions, since we will be using a Windows virtual machine, you may click on the QualCoder logo to launch it.
+Once you follow those instructions, you may click on the QualCoder logo to launch it.

 Basic Functionalities